microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Test-MgApplicationProperty.md

 	OnBehalfOfUserId = "onBehalfOfUserId-value"
 }

-Test-MgDirectoryObjectProperty -BodyParameter $params
+Test-MgBetaDirectoryObjectProperty -BodyParameter $params
 ```

-This example shows how to use the Test-MgApplicationProperty Cmdlet.
+This example shows how to use the Test-MgBetaApplicationProperty Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).